usbong/newsletters/notes/LessonsLearned/okamotoYoshikiYouTubeChannel/okamotoYoshikiYouTubeChannelV20230223.md

 ### Translated from nihongo to English

+This is a conversation between Mr OKAMOTO, Yoshiki and Mr AOKI, Takashi, a genius programmer, who formerly worked at CAPCOM.

-Mr AOKI, Takashi was IN-CHARGE of a BANKING SYSTEM for a usual SOFTWARE HOUSE.
+Prior to joining CAPCOM, Mr AOKI was IN-CHARGE of a BANKING SYSTEM for a typical SOFTWARE HOUSE.
 He also worked on SLOT MACHINES as requested by UNIVERSAL.

 ## —